-My Own Context for Reading Rose Lemberg’s Grandmother-nai-Leylit’s Cloth of Winds
+My Own Context for Reading RB Lemberg’s Grandmother-nai-Leylit’s Cloth of Winds

 I remember the hardness of the chairs in the auditorium.
 I remember the buzz of the fluorescent lights.
 I remember trembling in my seat, my stomach in knots.
 I remember the energy in the room feeling dangerous to me, like if I moved I might get noticed, get hit by the violent storm.